How to measure the effectiveness of performance management

 Is your performance management system delivering value?
 Follow these 6 steps to measure its effectiveness.

 Organisations typically invest a significant amount of time (and therefore money) in performance management activities.
 Indeed, Deloitte recently calculated that their 65,000 employees were spending a total of 2 million hours a year completing forms, holding meetings and assigning and analysing ratings.
-Therefore it’s essential that you know what value your organisation is getting from your investment in performance management and appraisals and understand whether that time is being effectively spent.
+Therefore it’s essential that you know how to measure effectiveness to get the most from your investment in performance management software and appraisals and to understand how to measure performance.

 Step 1 – Do your research and benchmark best practice